Radiologic Sciences Requirements

 Radiation therapy technologists assist radiation oncologists in all aspects of the administration of radiation therapy treatment; their primary responsibility consists of exposing specific areas of the patient’s body to prescribed doses of ionizing radiation.
 Radiation therapy technologists also provide appropriate patient care; this includes exercising judgment when administering treatment and adhering to the principle of radiation protection for the patient, self and others.

-Within the radiation therapy specialization, each student must complete RAD 360, RAD 370, RAD 380, RAD 390, and RAD 400 with a "C" or higher and RAD 410, RAD 420, RAD 430, and RAD 440 with a "B" or higher.
-Any student not completing the above mentioned requirements, will not be allowed to graduate with the radiation therapy specialization and must re-apply for admission into the specialization.
+Within the radiation therapy technology specialization, each student must complete: RAD 360, RAD 370, RAD 380, RAD 390, and RAD 400 with a "C" or higher and RAD 410, RAD 420, RAD 430, and RAD 440 with a "B" or higher.
+Any student not completing the above mentioned requirements, will not be allowed to graduate with the radiation therapy technology specialization and must re-apply for admission into the specialization.
 The student will also not be cleared to take the ARRT radiation therapy examination if they do not meet the minimum criteria through the program's online application process.

-Competitive Admission Process - Radiologic Sciences - Radiation Therapy
+Competitive Admission Process - Radiologic Sciences - Radiation Therapy Technology

 - The RADS program is a fall only competitive admissions program.